 You are here

-The easiest way to get there is via Metrorail or Metrobus.
-The closest Metro stop is Archives-Navy Memorial-Penn Quarter station on the Green and Yellow Lines.
-The 230 and 250 Metrobus routes will both take you right in front of Newseum.
+The easiest way to get to the Newseum is via Metrorail or Metrobus.
+The closest Metro stop is Archives-Navy Memorial-Penn Quarter station on the Green and Yellow lines.
+The facility is handicap-accessible and parking is available inside the building.

 The Newseum has launched its On Deadline campaign and is offering a special 25% discount for visitors through the end of the year.
 Now is your chance to see first-hand why the First Amendment is so crucial to our democracy as you enjoy one of the most state-of-the-art museum experiences in the District.
 Use coupon code DC25 to score 25% off.

 History buffs will marvel at the Berlin Wall Gallery, which includes eight 12-foot high concrete sections of the original wall, making the exhibit the largest display of unchanged portions of the wall outside of Germany.
 The display also delves into how news and information helped knock the Wall down.